tmikeschu/checks-for-understanding/module-2/backend/week_four.md

 ### Questions

 * What is a cookie?

+  * A cookie is a hash-like object of information about a user that relates to the application

 * What’s the difference between a session and a cookie?

+  * A session is a special type of cookie, indicating a certain scope of the data and features available to a user.

 * What’s a flash and when do you want to use flashes?

+  * A flash is a special cookie used to communicate with the user, usually about errors or successes.

 * Why do people say “HTTP is stateless”?

+  * The HTTP cycle by itself cannot remember any information beyond its cycle.

 * What’s authentication?
 Explain.

+  * Authentication is verifying who a user is based on existing credentials in the database

 * What’s the difference between authentication and authorization?

+  * Authorization
 * What’s a before filter?
 * How do we keep track of a user once they’ve logged in?
 * When do you want to namespace a resource?
 When do you want to nest a resource?
 What's the differences between those two approaches?